 Mr. Moloo’s practice focuses on assisting clients to resolve complex international disputes in the most effective and efficient way possible.
 Chambers Global identifies Mr. Moloo as “offer[ing] recognized skills in investment treaty and commercial arbitration matters, alongside related litigation work.”
 He also advises clients on the structuring of foreign investments and matters of international law and sits as arbitrator in complex international cases.
 According to Chambers Global, Mr. Moloo’s “strong advocacy and strategy skills stand out.
 He has the perfect demeanor for international disputes—he’s a natural diplomat.”
-Chambers USA recognizes Mr. Moloo’s “comprehensive and deep knowledge” and his “very calm presence” in arbitration proceedings.
+Chambers USA notes that Mr. Moloo is “terrific” and praises his “pragmatic and commercial” approach, ”comprehensive and deep knowledge” and “very calm presence” in arbitration proceedings.

 Mr. Moloo’s experience spans a number of industries, including energy, mining, telecommunications, financial services, infrastructure, construction and consumer products.
 Many of the disputes on which Mr. Moloo advises involve claims brought in multiple jurisdictions where important strategic choices must be made about which forum will provide the best result with respect to different aspects of the dispute.
 And legal solutions often need to be considered in light of other avenues available, such as media campaigns and negotiations between business teams, to reach a favorable result.
 Mr. Moloo has experience in navigating these various options.
 His prior experience as General Counsel of a multinational organization in Central Asia helps him to see things from the perspective of management and in-house lawyers operating in difficult political and legal environments.
 Indeed, Mr. Moloo has advised on many disputes where a favorable result was achieved without having to commence formal dispute resolution, such as arbitration.